jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 <img src="https://www.worldhistory.org/img/r/p/1500x1500/1280.jpg" alt="Fragment of Euclid's Elements" title="Image Source: https://www.worldhistory.org/image/1280/fragment-of-euclids-elements/" width = "70%" align="center" style="padding-right: 35px;">

 # Introduction
-This blog expands upon Domain-Specific Languages (DSLs), which I introduced in [Interpreter Design Pattern – Domain-Specific Language Primer](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#domain-specific-language-primer).
+This blog continues the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) series by expanding upon Domain-Specific Languages (DSLs), which I introduced in [Interpreter Design Pattern – Domain-Specific Language Primer](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#domain-specific-language-primer).

 The Interpreter Design Pattern feels like it was tailor made for DSLs.
 Before I can show this, I need to do a deeper dive into DSLs, which will be the topic for the remainder of this blog.